 Moesif recommends the default sensitivities to start.
 If you feel that you’re receiving too few or too many false alerts, you can adjust the sensitivity.
-To avoid sending too many alerts, Moesif doesn’t use fixed rules like send alert when errors/min > 2%.

 Moesif has slow, medium, and fast detectors.
 If you’re receiving too many false alerts, drag slider right.
-If you want to be notified of every minor issue, drag the slider right.
+If you want alerts for small deviations, drag the slider right.

 |Your API receives a low volume of traffic so small fluctuations in error rates throws off the spike detector